How to run a LXD container-based MAAS lab using an Impish host

 # wait for container initialization

-lxc exec maas-edge -- cloud-init status --wait
+lxc exec maas-stable -- cloud-init status --wait

 lxc list